Home

 You're a bird in a flight

 True.
 The sensations of flight are indeed transmitted down the string somehow.
 Hang-glider pilots or paraglider pilots sometimes enjoy flying kites too.
-As does your's truly, an old ex glider pilot.
+As does your's truly, an old ex sailplane pilot.
 There's still something in common.
 People who like flying also like things that fly, in just about any shape or form.

 With your fist holding tight